 Key Ingredients

-- Philadelphia Cream Cheese: Philadelphia full-fat cream cheese has the the ideal texture and flavor for this cheesecake.
-That said, I have heard that the cream cheese used in Spain may be saltier, so I do add a bit more salt to mimic the flavor.
+- Philadelphia Cream Cheese: Philadelphia full-fat cream cheese has the ideal texture and flavor for this cheesecake.
+I also read that cream cheese used in Spain may be saltier, so I add a bit more salt to mimic the taste.

-- Vanilla Paste: Lately, I have been LOVING using vanilla bean paste in my desserts, since it has real specks of vanilla bean.
-Can't find it?
-Substitute an equal amount of vanilla extract.
+- Vanilla Paste: Vanilla bean paste has real specks of vanilla, so it adds even more flavor.
+Can’t find it?
+Substitute an equal amount of extract.

 - Cornstarch: According to Nicola Lamb’s Kitchen Projects, a thickener helps keep the cheesecake structurally sound, especially after the first day.
 So I add *just* a tad of cornstarch to the batter.